Art for Everyone

 Since its inception BEAG has led an annual programme, initially with three artists and 10 childcare settings, growing to eight artists working with up to 23 childcare settings.
 Artists have worked collaboratively across art form and individually.
 Original work has been created by the artist team for early year’s audiences.

-For further information visit Beag
+For further information, go to Beag

 Youth Arts